Karakay-V/Scheduled_Bash_Scripts/README.md

 # Scheduled_Bash_Scripts
 Run just once.
-And schedule your bash scripts forever
+And schedule your bash scripts for automatic